VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.

+> **BharathPersona:** These diagrams deliberately exclude details of how
+> the commands and events are delivered through command and event
+> handlers.
+The diagrams focus on the logical relationships between the
+> aggregates in the domain.

 This scenario considers what happens when a registrant tries to book several seats at a conference.
 The system must: